 Lauren Gandharva: Thanks for having me on Ashley.
 It’s exciting to get to talk to you just about crystals for a while because we talk every day, obviously, but this is kind of fun to get together and chat.

 Ashley: Yeah.
 It’s fun to just kind of switch things up and do it a little differently.
-I’m really happy to be talking to you about this topic for today, which is Crystals for the Motherwound.
+I’m really happy to be talking to you about this topic for today, which is how to heal the Mother Wound using crystals.

 Lauren: Yeah, absolutely.
 So, it’s a pretty complex thing and it’s so amazing when you kind of get into it, because you can go so deep with this topic.
 But the Motherwound is this idea that there is a wound in our souls that we have.
 It seems on the surface that it might have something to do with our own mothers and the relationship that we have with them, which is such a sacred bond.
 They are the people who birthed us, or who raised us, so we can have a really interesting dynamic with our own mothers.